nicholashc/VanityContract/README.md

-`GOAL`: The prefix target you gave as input `CONTRACT`: The checksummed address of the contract, if deployed at the specific nonce/address combo `ADDRESS`: The checksummed address required to deploy this contract `KEY`: Private key for this address **note: in plain text!**
+`GOAL`: The prefix target you gave as input `CONTRACT`: The checksummed address of the contract, if deployed at the specific nonce/address combo `ADDRESS`: The checksummed address required to deploy this contract `PRIVKEY`: Private key for this address **note: in plain text!**
-`NONCE`: The magic nonce you must use to deploy your vanity contract `MSG`: a reminder of the above
-`WARNING`: a reminder to save the results somewhere secure as nothing is written by this script to a file.
+`NONCE`: The magic nonce you must use to deploy your vanity contract `FOUND`: a reminder to save the results somewhere secure as no file is written by this script.
 (Note: forms of this output may still leave traces in bash history logs, other programs that can access to your stdout, etc).

-If the max searchDepth is reached before finding a valid result or if another error happens, a mildly-useful error message will be returned to your console.
-This readme is a better resource for troubleshooting.
+If the max searchDepth is reached before finding a valid result or if another error happens, the program will end execution.
+This readme is best resource for troubleshooting.

 ### Troubleshooting